zulip/zulip/docs/contributing/gsod-ideas.md

   chat.zulip.org talking about Zulip's documentation are considered valuable contributions worth mentioning here.

-We expect applicants to be fluent in (technical) English writing.
+We expect applicants to have near-native fluency in English writing.
 For some projects, a technical background is a plus, but not essential as long as we're confident you can learn.
 General programming and/or sysadmin